datafilter/clia/README.md

 }
 ```

-## parsing
+## edge cases

+Empty or non-string inputs are ignored.
+Spaces are trimmed from inputs.

-If `--` is encountered, it is ignored.
-All subsequent inputs are treated as arguments.
+When `--` is encountered, it is ignored.
+All subsequent inputs are treated as arguments even if they start with `-`.

 An error is thrown when:
 * any argument containts `__proto__`  *to prevent prototype pollution*